luc-tielen/llvm-codegen/README.md

 ## TODO

 - [ ] Add support for remaining instructions as needed
-- [ ] Add support for constant values
 - [ ] Add support for creating types
 - [ ] Add combinators for commonly used control flow constructs
 - [ ] Look into approach for supporting the C API